 Alexa can set multiple timers which is pretty handy over here.
 Whether it be for instrument practice, baking, timeouts, or screen time.
 It’s so nice to be able to just say from anywhere in the room, “Alexa, set the timer for 20 mins.” and she does it.
 The other nice thing about this feature is that the kids can pace themselves.
 Instead of asking me how much time is left on the timer, they can ask Alexa.

 When things get stressful around here, it’s nice to know that anyone can ask Alexa to tell a joke.
 She has some pretty great ones too, like, “What did the hat say to the scarf?” wait for it….
 “You hang around here and I’ll go on a head.” or “What did earth say to the other planets?” …“You guys really have no life.”
 Hardy, har, har…Thanks, Alexa!

 One of the coolest parts of this whole Echo thing is that almost daily new skills are added.
 Some of the latest we love are: The Daily Buzzword (gives you a new word each day and teaches you how to use it), FitBit stats, This Day in History from the History Channel, Calming Nature sounds (for when you really need calming sounds), weather reports, road conditions, calendar, the list goes on and on.

-We started with the Echo and have added some Echo Dots in both offices and our bathroom (perfect for singing in the shower or listening to a favorite podcast) when they went on sale before Christmas.
+We started with the Echo and added some Echo Dots in both offices and our bathroom when they went on sale before Christmas.
+They are perfect for singing in the shower or listening to a favorite podcast!

 Alexa isn’t perfect